-The transfer processes involved in the energy balance depend strongly on the motion of the gaseous phase through the canopy, which is expressed as a mean velocity, $\left<u\right>$, across the plantation height, $H$.
+The transfer processes involved in the energy balance depend strongly on the motion of the gaseous phase over and through the canopy, which is expressed as a mean vector velocity, $\left<u\right>$, across the plantation height, $H$.
 This velocity is determined by the wind speed above the plantation and the resistance to air motion exerted by the plantation.
-More specifically, \citep{Inoue1963, Finnigan2007}, the velocity field of the atmospheric boundary layer exerts a shear $\tau$ ([=] N/m$^2$) at the top of the canopy and imparts momentum to the underlying air.
-However, this momentum is dissipated not on the ground but throughout the canopy.
-In the following, the wind is defined by the velocity, $u_{10}$, at $10$ m above the ground, as it is standard for meteorological measurements.
+More specifically, \citep{Inoue1963, Finnigan2007} the velocity field of the atmospheric boundary layer exerts a shear, $\tau$ ([=] N/m$^2$), at the top of the canopy and imparts momentum to the underlying air.
+However, this momentum dissipates not only on the ground but throughout the canopy.
+In the following, the wind intensity is defined by the velocity, $u_{10}$, at $10$ m above the ground, as it is standard for meteorological measurements.

-Following Inoue \citep{Inoue1963}, (see \cref{fig:Plantation}), the turbulent flow above the plantation is described by the following expression (law of the wall), and the nominal wind speed, $u_{10}$, is recovered by setting the height $z=10$ m:
+Following Inoue \citep{Inoue1963} (see \cref{fig:Plantation}), the turbulent flow above the plantation is described by the following expression (law of the wall), and the nominal wind speed, $u_{10}$, is recovered by setting the height $z=10$ m:

-In \cref{eq:LawWall}, $\kappa=0.41$ is the Karman's constant, $z_0$ ([=] m) is the surface roughness at the top of the plantation \citep{Stull} and $u_{v*}$ ([=] m/s) is the friction velocity, which is evaluated by the substitution $u_v(z=10m)=u_{10}$.
+In \cref{eq:LawWall}, $\kappa=0.41$ is the Karman's constant, $z_0$ ([=] m) is the surface roughness at the top of the plantation \citep{Stull} and $u_{v*}$ ([=] m/s) is the friction velocity, which is evaluated by the substitution $u_v(z=$10 m$)=u_{10}$.
 The height $d$ ([=] m) corresponds to the "nominal ground" as experienced empirically by the air flow above the plantation.
 In other words, the tentative extension of the logarithmic velocity profile inside the plantation goes to zero at $z=d+z_0$.
-This is also the location where the "nominal wall shear stress", $\tau_w$, applies.
+This is also the location where the "nominal wall shear stress" $\tau_w$, applies.
 The height $d$ decreases with wind speed, i.e., with increasing $u_{10}$ the effect of the wind penetrates deeper inside the plantation.
 This tendency is currently approximated as follows:

-where $\delta$ ([=] s) and $z_0$ are expected to vary with the thickness of the plantation (see \cref{table:WinsSpeedParameters} for suggested representative values).
+where $z_0$ ([=] m) and $\delta$ ([=] s) are expected to vary with the thickness of the plantation (see \cref{table:WinsSpeedParameters} for suggested values).